thuban87/hindsight-journal/docs/development/Implementation Plan.md

 ```
 Default: `{}` (all fields default to `'neutral'` when not configured).

-Settings tab: new "Field Configuration" section listing all detected numeric fields.
+Settings tab: new "Field configuration" section listing all detected numeric fields.
 Each field gets a dropdown: "Higher is better" (green for high values), "Lower is better" (green for low values), "Neutral" (no directional coloring).
 This section auto-populates from `detectedFields`.

 ### Files to Create